COUNTY OF SAN DIEGO TREASURER-TAX COLLECTOR

 THIS IS A BUYER BEWARE SALE.

-B. Bidder Registration
+B. Bidder Registration and Deposit Requirements

 To purchase a property through the internet auction, you must: